-A key role of Agrologists Agronomes Canada is to assist provincial agrology regulators to develop and coordinate to national standards.
-For example, a national entry to practice education standards is both in the public interest and raises confidence in the profession of agrology.
+A key role of Agrologists Agronomes Canada is to assist provincial agrology regulators to develop and coordinate national standards.
+A national entry to practice education standards is both in the public interest and raises confidence in the profession.

 Provincial agrology regulators are each responsible for education requirements for admission as agrologists in their province.
 Many provincial agrology regulators* are already using the new standard in their admission process.
 Other provincial regulators are reviewing how to address challenges to implement these new standards.

 Read the full report about the National Education Standard: Committee_Report.